Independence Hall (Israel): Dizengoff

-At the vicinity of where Independence Hall now stands, sixty-six families gathered on April 11, 1909 to conduct a lottery for plots of land in a new Jewish neighborhood, to be known as Ahuzat Bayit.
+At the vicinity of where Independence Hall now stands, sixty-six families gathered on April 11, 1909, to conduct a lottery for plots of land in a new Jewish neighborhood, to be known as Ahuzat Bayit.
 Meir and Zina Dizengoff acquired plot number 43, on which they built their home.
+It was originally a simple and symmetrical house, built of kurkar stone.

 Meir Dizengoff served as the head of the new neighborhood council.
 In 1910, at a general meeting, the residents of Ahuzat Bayit, inspired by Theodor Herzl's Altneuland (English: Old-New Land), unanimously decided to rename their neighborhood Tel Aviv.
 As the neighborhood grew and became a city, Dizengoff became its first mayor.
+Zina was a socialite and hosted European-style salon gatherings at the home.